 I found ‘Mother Sparsh’ baby wet wipes softer and gentler for my daughter’s skin.
 In addition, after doing this Flame Test at my home, I got confirmed and satisfied that I am not polluting my environment too.

 The result and the opinion expressed in this blog is purely unbiased.
-There is no influence of brand attached to it.
+There is no influence of the brand attached to it.
 The results of the tests are true and the test is been conducted by the author itself.

 All images are subjected to be a Copyright material of Lovely Tiny Things.
 Any redistribution or reproduction of any part of the content in any form is prohibited.